About the competition

 Artistic Director and founder: Eglė Špokaitė

 About Egle Spokaite

 After graduating from the National M.K.
-Ciurlionis School for the arts in 1989, Egle soon became the soloists and the Prima Ballerina at the Lithuanian National Opera and Ballet Theatre.
-Here she created the unforgettable leading roles in classical and neoclassical performances such as Giselle, Swan Lake, The sleeping Beauty, Romeo and Juliet, Copellia, Carmen, Anna Karenina, Red Giselle and many others.
-She was a visiting artist at the Tbilisi Opera and Ballet theater, National Opera of Latvia, Finland’s National ballet troupe.
+Ciurlionis School for the arts in 1989, Egle soon became the soloist and the Prima Ballerina at the Lithuanian National Opera and Ballet Theatre.
+Here she created the unforgettable leading roles in classical and neoclassical performances such as Giselle, Swan Lake, The Sleeping Beauty, Romeo and Juliet, Coppelia, Carmen, Anna Karenina, Red Giselle, and many others.
+She was a visiting artist at the Tbilisi Opera and Ballet Theater, National Opera of Latvia, Finland’s National ballet troupe.
 In 1994 through 1996 Egle Spokaite won a number of International ballet competitions in Perm (Russia), Saint Petersburg ( Russia), Maya Pliseckaya competition Maya ’94 in Saint Petersburg (Russia), Helsinki (Finland) and Nagoya (Japan).
 Egle was collaborating thru out her career with the ballet and art figures of the highest caliber: Ninel Kurgapkina, Kseniya Ter-Stepanova, Mstislav Rostropovich, Maja Pliseckaya, Gerald Arpino, Giorgi Aleksidze, Alexei Ratmansky, Boris Eifman, Alla Sigalova, Eva Vycichovska, Krzysztof Pastor and Gidon Kremer and many others.

-Egle lives between Lithuania and San Diego (U.S.) and brings the wealth of International ballet experience back to Lithuania and the other way around.
+Egle now lives in San Diego (U.S.) and brings the wealth of International ballet experience back to Lithuania and the other way around.
 In San Diego, Egle also founded the Ballet Institute of San Diego and is currently the School’s owner and Artistic Director